 Anterior Cruciate Tear of the Knee

 The anterior cruciate ligament is the most commonly disrupted knee ligament tear in the knee.
 Our understanding of its role in knee stability, diagnosis of injury and surgical reconstruction have all advanced in recent years. the anatomy of the human knee is shown in the drawing.
 The collateral ligaments provide stability in a side to side plane.
-The anterior and posterior cruciate ligaments provide stability in a front to back plane.
+The anterior and posterior cruciate ligaments provide stability in a front-to-back plane.
 Additionally, these ligaments which are within the joint, provide a linkage system which guides the complex rolling-gliding motion of the knee.
 The menisci (cartilage) on both the inside and outside of the knee increase the contact area between the joint surfaces.
 In this way, they decrease the load in any one area of surface cartilage.
 A tear of the anterior cruciate is often associated with a meniscal or a collateral ligament tear.
 These injuries occur most often in athletics, but accidents or work injuries may also disrupt the cruciate if the mechanism of injury is similar.
 The injury may simply occur with a sudden change in direction while running, or with hypertension of the knee.
 Often an audible "pop" is heard or a sensation of "tearing" within the knee is felt.
 Within a few hours or a day, the knee swells and weight bearing may become difficult.
 If left untreated, many knees with this injury become unstable and are referred to as a "trick" knee.
 They may buckle unexpectedly, especially with rapid changes in direction and result in falls or other injuries.

 Anterior Cruciate Tear Symptoms